 (a) All contractors, subcontractors and independent contractors shall have a proper and current occupational and/or

-business license, as required by Title 30, to enter or perform work under a public works contracts.
+Business license, as required by Title 30, to enter or perform work under a public works contracts.
 It is the responsibility of a contractor to verify and make a record that all subcontractors or independent contractors working for such contractor pursuant to a public works contract shall have their occupational and/or business licenses, as required by Title 30.

 (b) No agency shall accept a proposal for a public works contract unless such contractor has provided a proper and